avantguarda/record/README.md

 As a direct fork, `rec` builds upon the brilliant foundation of `watson`.
 Our goal is to provide the active maintenance, modern enhancements, and long-term support this project deserves.
 We are deeply grateful to the original contributors for building something worth preserving.

 ## License
-Record is released under the MIT License.
-See [LICENSE](LICENSE) file for details.
+Record is released under the GNU General Public License 3.0, see [LICENSE](LICENSE) file for details.